 You can always compile the code without the -processor command-line option, but in that case no checking of the type annotations is performed.
+The annotations are still written to the resulting .class files, however.

 2.2.1 Checker auto-discovery